LCD Soundsystem: This Is Happening and breakup (2009–2011)

 If you got a copy of the record early and you feel like sharing it with the rest of the world, then please don't ...
 We spent two years making this record and we want to put it out when we want to put it out.
 I don't care about money – after it comes out, give it to whoever you want for free but until then, keep it to yourself.

 For the 2010 edition of Record Store Day, the band released 1000 copies of a single-sided 12" single of This Is Happening track "Pow Pow".
-When speaking to The Quietus in August, Murphy insisted that LCD Soundsystem would continue to record music, stating: "We'll do some 12"s and things like that.
+When speaking to The Quietus in August, Murphy insisted that LCD Soundsystem would continue to record music, stating: "We'll do some 12's and things like that.
 I just need to get away from it being a big thing".

 On February 8, 2011, LCD Soundsystem announced on its website that it would be playing its last show on April 2 at Madison Square Garden in New York City.
 When tickets went on pre-sale and sale, there were widespread problems with availability and online ordering.
 Following the immediate sale of all available tickets, LCD Soundsystem announced that they would be playing four warm-up shows at New York's Terminal 5.
 The setlists at those shows were nearly identical to the setlist of the final show at Madison Square Garden.
-The final song performed by LCD Soundsystem at the farewell show was "New York, I Love You but You're Bringing Me Down".
+The final song performed at the farewell show was "New York, I Love You but You're Bringing Me Down".
 The show lasted almost four hours with appearances by Arcade Fire, Reggie Watts and others.

 Post-breakup (2011–2014)

-LCD Soundsystem covered the Franz Ferdinand song "Live Alone" for the Franz Ferdinand Covers EP.
-The cover was released as a single through the Domino Recording Company on April 11, 2011.
-On April 12, 2011, Murphy confirmed, via LCD Soundsystem's Facebook page, the release of the final show on DVD, with a better quality than the stream offered by Pitchfork.
-In addition, a documentary called Shut Up and Play the Hits, chronicling James Murphy during the 48 hours before, during, and after the final show, screened at the 2012 Sundance Film Festival and later given limited release in select theaters.
+LCD Soundsystem covered the Franz Ferdinand song "Live Alone" for the Franz Ferdinand Covers EP (2011).
+The cover was also released as a single through the Domino Recording Company on April 11, 2011.
+On April 12, Murphy confirmed the release of the final show on DVD, with a better quality than the stream offered by Pitchfork.
+In addition, a documentary called Shut Up and Play the Hits, chronicling James Murphy during the 48 hours before, during, and after the final show, screened at the 2012 Sundance Film Festival and was later screened in select theaters.
 On March 5, 2013, LCD Soundsystem was named one of Rolling Stone's New Immortals—"currently active (or relatively recently defunct) artists who [they] think will stand the test of time."
-On April 19, 2014, the definitive live recording of the farewell show, The Long Goodbye: LCD Soundsystem Live at Madison Square Garden, was released in a 5-box vinyl edition.
+On April 19, 2014, a live recording of the farewell show was released in a 5-box vinyl edition as The Long Goodbye: LCD Soundsystem Live at Madison Square Garden.